Pasrur Tehsil

-Pasrur (تحصیل پسرور) is a tehsil of the Sialkot District in Punjab, Pakistan.
-The city of Pasrur serves as its capital and namesake.
+Pasrur Tehsil (تحصیل پسرور) is an administrative subdivision of Sialkot District in the Punjab province of Pakistan.
+The city of Pasrur serves as its capital, the tehsil was created during British rule in India.

-The tehsil, an administrative unit, was created during British rule in India, with its administrative centre located in the city of Pasrur.
 The tehsil covers a total area of 394 sqmi, and its oldest village is Sabo Bhadiar, located near Qila Kallar Wala.
-Village Maanga is also located in Tehsil Pasrur.
+Maanga is one of the villages located in Pasrur Tehsil.

+History

+The tehsil of Pasrur was created during British rule as the central tehsil of Sialkot District of what was then the undivided British Punjab, it lay between 31°56' and 32°20' N. and 74°32' and 74°57' E., and had an area of 394 square miles.
+The population in 1901 was 193,746, compared with 203,875 in 1891.
+The capital, Pasrur, had a population of 8,335 in 1901.
+It also contained the town of Kila Sobha Singh (population 3,338 in 1901) and 443 villages.
+The land revenue and cesses in 1903-4 amounted to Rs.
+3,10,000.
+Irrigation dams were an important factor in cultivation, especially in the south and west of the tehsil.
+The richest tract was the north-east corner.
+In the centre the country lies higher and is less fertile, while in the south the soil is a sour clay.
+The Degh passes through the eastern portion.

 Demographics

 Population

-According to the 2023 census, Pasrur Tehsil, in Sialkot District, has a population of 970,366.
+According to the 2023 census, Pasrur Tehsil has a population of 970,366.
 The urban population of Pasrur Municipal Committee is 102,717, comprising 52,364 males and 50,286 females.
-Pasrur Tehsil covers an area of 975 square kilometers, resulting in a population density of approximately 995.25 people per square kilometer.
+Pasrur Tehsil covers an area of 975 square kilometres, resulting in a population density of approximately 995.25 people per square kilometre.
+For context, Sialkot District, which includes Pasrur Tehsil, has a total population of 4,499,394 as of 2023.
 The literacy rate in Pasrur Tehsil is 74.52%.
-For context, Sialkot District, which includes Pasrur Tehsil, has a total population of 4,499,394 as of 2023.